 Liability is dependent on the cause of the accident.
 Some of the parties likely to be held liable for a construction accident are:

 After an accident, you must learn and understand the legal options available for you.
-There’s no better way of doing this than speaking with a seasoned League City construction accident lawyer from Lone Star Injury Attorneys.
+There’s no better way of doing this than speaking with a seasoned Cypress construction accident lawyer from Lone Star Injury Attorneys.
 To schedule a free case evaluation session with one of our lawyers, call us today or reach out to us online.